Aquatic Studies Field Day

 COST: $75.00/student group of 15 or fewer; $5.00 for each additional student.
 There is no charge for teachers and other adults accompanying the group.
 Minimum charge: $75.00; MAXIMUM GROUP SIZE: 40 students.

 PAYMENT: Cash, Credit Cards or Checks are accepted.
 Checks are made payable to: Texas State University.
 Payment will be collected upon arrival.

-GLASS BOTTOM BOAT TOUR (optional): Cost is an additional $4.50 per student or adult - Payment will be collected upon arrival at Meadows Center.
+*GLASS BOTTOM BOAT TOUR (optional): Cost is an additional $4.50 per student and $6.00 per adult - Payment will be collected upon arrival at Meadows Center.
 Please note that you will need to bring a separate check for the glass bottom boat tour!

 *MEADOWS CENTER GUIDED TOUR (optional): For $7, students can take part in a guided tour of the Meadows Center for Water and the Environment.
 This includes a glass bottom boat tour, guided wetlands walk, aquarium and discovery hall tour, and educational games and activities.
 Tour lasts approximately 2 hours.

 * The Meadows Center will need to be contacted separately to book these tours.

 TRANSPORTATION and PARKING: It is recommended that groups arrive by bus.
 If your group intends to arrive by private auto, we must be informed in advance so that special parking arrangements can be made.